TO_DATE

 Examples

-The example below shows our separators and non-separators can cause skips.
+The following code example shows that separators and non-separators can cause skips.
 The separator ' '

 (space) in the <format>